 Does Vivitrol Cure AUD?

+There is no evidence to support that Vivitrol injections can cure alcohol abuse or alcoholism.
 Vivitrol has been shown to reduce the number of days a person engages in heavy drinking (more than eight drinks per week for women, more than 15 for men).
+Vivitrol can help reduce the urge to drink but should be used as part of a comprehensive substance abuse treatment program that includes counseling.

 Vivitrol should not be used as a replacement for addiction treatment services, and should not be considered a solution for problems associated with alcohol abuse (work or family problems, health deterioration).